EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 # Data preparation

-I split the data frame into a training and a testing data set.
+I split the data frame into a [training](training_df.csv) and a [test](test_df.csv) data set.
 Considering the highly seasonal demand for the service, the "testing" part comprises the entire solar year, from January to December 2022.

 # Modelling